MatAtBread/nodent/README.md

 Changelog
 ==========

+31-Jan-16 v2.3.11

+- Improve compiler performance (approx 20%)
+- Fix issues related to the generation of nested FunctionDeclarations in ES5-Strict mode
+- Re-implement mapLogicalOps to generate correct code for expressions like `a || b && await c`.
+Previous version produced code that wouldn't run.
+- Allow the option `{log:false}` instead of a noop function
+- Correctly place directives at the top of the Program/function when hoisting declarations.

 17-Dec-15 v2.3.10

 - Provide the cover 'asyncfunction' which implements the type `AsyncFunction` to dynamically compile and create asynchronous functions.